BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 		|-> Read => get it, lol
 		|-> Update => button to modify existing diary entry
 		|-> Delete => delete, lol
+	- Shared tasklists/tasks

 SOLVED:
+	- sorting list priority
+	- admin setting (on database, manually?)
+	- when registering as a different user, and then logging in, other user's list are still shown!
 	- adminUser was dropped('isAdmin' boolean for users) => make sure there's no trace of adminUser
 	- switch warning message method for deleting tasklist( check if confirmdeldialog works properly )
 	- Ordering based on importance of list and list-item ( done with pipe, when backend finally works check if it works )